 Buteyko started his research in the 1950s, right before many of the health impacts of industrial globalization were known.
-Add the internet that emerged in the '80s, and it's clear that human lifestyle has radically shifted in a very short period of time.
+Add the sedentary internet lifestyle that emerged in the ’80s, and it’s clear that human activity patterns have radically shifted in a very short period of time.
 Allergies and asthma have skyrocketed worldwide.
-I've heard Dr. Rosalba Courtney, a breathing specialist in Australia, say that all the new cases cannot be attributed simply to poor breathing alone, and she mentioned a plethora of additional potential modern causes, including possibly genetically-modified food, pollution and current child-rearing practices.
+(I’ve heard Dr. Rosalba Courtney, a breathing specialist in Australia, say that all the new cases cannot be attributed simply to poor breathing alone, and she mentioned a plethora of additional potential modern causes, including possibly genetically-modified food, pollution and current child-rearing practices.)

 Despite that, it’s clear that however someone’s allergies start, congestion more often than not initiates mouth-breathing and a cycle of over-breathing that can lead to a whole host of related symptoms that breathing retraining can help.

 The Way Out: Healthy Breathing Habits Reduce Symptoms

 Over-breathers are advised to go on an air diet, just like over-eaters start food diets.

 The medical community has estimated the healthy breathing norm at approximately 5 liters of air per minute.
 Research has shown that people with chronic respiratory symptoms can be breathing two to three times that amount.

 The fastest way to reduce breathing is to use the nose rather than the mouth for all activities, even and especially during exercise, and practice breathing slightly less for 10 minutes here and there during the day.

 The idea behind breathing retraining is that since breathing is an autonomic activity — done 20,000-30,000 times a day whether you’re thinking about it or not — if you introduce a change consciously you will eventually start breathing that way on autopilot.